David Walker (quarterback): Texas A&M

-In 1976, he regained the starting QB job for the final six games, all lop-sided victories, including the first win in 20 years on the University of Texas campus in a decisive 27-3 victory in Darryl Royal's final A&M game as UT's head coach.
-Walker capped off the season by leading the Aggies to a 37-14 victory over Florida in the Sun Bowl, applying the finishing touches to A&M's second consecutive 10 win season, a first in A&M history and a feat accomplished only 3 times since.
+In 1976, he regained the starting QB job for the final six games, all lop-sided victories, including the first win in 20 years on the University of Texas campus in a decisive 27–3 victory in Darryl Royal's final A&M game as UT's head coach.
+Walker capped off the season by leading the Aggies to a 37–14 victory over Florida in the Sun Bowl, applying the finishing touches to A&M's second consecutive 10 win season, a first in A&M history and a feat accomplished only 3 times since.
 In the game Walker was 11 of 18 for 122 yards, including a touchdown pass to fullback George Woodard.
 Walker also scored in the 2nd quarter on a 9-yard keeper.
 The Sporting News ranked Texas A&M #3 and the A.P. had them 7th in the country following the season.
 It would be 1985 before the Aggies would be ranked again in a final poll.

-Walker led Texas A&M to a 37-14 Sun Bowl victory over Florida to cap off the 1976 season and had the Aggies ranked No. 5 in the AP poll after a 33-17 win over No. 7 Texas Tech in 1977.
+Walker led Texas A&M to a 37-14 Sun Bowl victory over Florida to cap off the 1976 season and had the Aggies ranked No. 5 in the AP poll after a 33–17 win over No. 7 Texas Tech in 1977.

-Walker set a Texas A&M single-game for rushing yards by a quarterback when he carried 27 times for 182 yards in a come-from-behind 38-21 win against SMU.
+Walker set a Texas A&M single-game for rushing yards by a quarterback when he carried 27 times for 182 yards in a come-from-behind 38–21 win against SMU.
 The single-game yardage record stood for more than 30 years until Johnny Manziel rushed for 229 yards against Oklahoma in the 2013 Cotton Bowl Classic.

-Walker was injured for a game against TCU in the 1977 season, but returned for the final regular season games against top-ranked Texas and the University of Houston to complete the 8-3 season.
+Walker was injured for a game against TCU in the 1977 season, but returned for the final regular season games against top-ranked Texas and the University of Houston to complete the 8–3 season.
 He then sat out the 47-28 1977 Bluebonnet Bowl loss to USC until the final minutes.

-Later years
+Later life

 In 2011, Walker published a memoir, I'll Tell You When You're Good!: The Memoir of America's Youngest College Quarterback, recounting the difficulties of his college football career.

 In 2012, he was rated among the top ten quarterbacks in Texas A&M history.

 Walker was one of 13 former students inducted into the Sulphur High School Centennial Hall of Fame on April 20, 2013.

 Walker began writing a weekly column called "QB1 Film Room" for TheRebelWalk.com, an online media outlet covering Ole Miss Sports.